Virginia is about to abolish the death penalty. It was a long, surprising road to get there.

 “It’s definitely a different mind-set for Virginia,” said Del.
 Jason S. Miyares (R-Virginia Beach), who is seeking his party’s nomination for state attorney general.
 “In my opinion it is a criminal-first, victim-last mind-set.”

 Still, there was a pragmatic element to the death-penalty debate.
 Virginia seldom hands out capital punishment anymore.
 Only two prisoners occupy death row, where there used to be a double-digit population.
-Surovell said part of the reason is thee little-known Capital Defenders program.
+Surovell said part of the reason is the little-known Capital Defenders program.

 Approved by the General Assembly in 2002 with overwhelming bipartisan support, the defenders program provides publicly funded lawyers and investigators to represent people who face a possible death penalty.